 When we talk about ERP augmentation, we don’t mean supplementing your system through custom coding, spreadsheets, or any of the other cobbled-together solutions companies often use to deal with their revenue management nightmares.
 For our purposes here, ERP augmentation is the practice of using an ERP plugin module supplied by a vendor that specializes in revenue management or other critical business areas.
 Whether you’re running Oracle, SAP, Dynamics, or any of the host of other ERP systems available on the market today, it is likely you will have both the need and the option to augment these systems to fill gaps in functionality that would otherwise lead to manual efforts or expensive customizations.

 It’s not a good idea to over-customize your ERP, but when your ERP isn’t meeting your needs, neither should you throw the baby out with the bathwater, so to speak.
-For a complete guide to augmenting an ERP system to deal with the revenue recognition challenges of the modern era, click on the link below.
+For a complete guide to augmenting an ERP system to deal with the revenue recognition challenges of the modern era, download the guide here.